 Essential Considerations When Buying a PoE Switch

 There are various questions about buying a gigabit PoE switch in forums and communities.
-For example, one user ask in forum: “I have 5 IP cameras in a warehouse, two NVRs in the office, considering the distances, which switch should I choose, is 8-port PoE managed switch enough?”
+For example, one user asks in forum: “I have 5 IP cameras in a warehouse, two NVRs in the office, considering the distances, which switch should I choose, is 8-port PoE managed to switch enough?”
 Then if you have the same question, what should you do?
 Here are some necessary factors to consider.

-This is a basic factor that should be considered when buy a PoE switch.
+This is a basic factor that should be considered when buying a PoE switch.
 And it is easy to decide how many ports you need.
 According to the number of PoE-enabled devices, choosing the switch that has larger PoE ports than your device number, which is for your future-proofing upgrade.

 The power budget of PoE switch matters a lot.
 Network designers need to know the power consumption for each switch port.
 It helps users to know how many IP cameras can be deployed.
 And this is easy to get.
-Take FS 8-port gigabit PoE managed switch for example, the power consumption per port is 30W (IEEE 802.3at ).
+Take FS 8-port gigabit PoE managed switch, for example, the power consumption per port is 30W (IEEE 802.3at ).
 Keep in mind that not all PoE port can reach the max. power consumption at the same time.
 As has mentioned above, the power consumption of IP camera varies from types to types.
 Therefore, to ensure the normal work of IP cameras, the power budget of PoE switches is important.

-It’s known to all that PoE switches come with managed switch and unmanaged switch.
+It’s known to all that PoE switches come with a managed switch and unmanaged switch.
 People who have experience in network design will know clearly the benefits of managed PoE switches.
 They enable network administrators to check the quality of the network copper cables linked to each switch port.
 And administrators also can use advanced management functions to have a good command of the whole network.

-Usually the transmission of PoE switch is 100m, and the commonly used cable is Cat5 Ethernet cable.
+Usually, the transmission of PoE switch is 100m, and the commonly used cable is Cat5 Ethernet cable.
 According to the IEEE802.3af PoE standard, the required PoE output power is 15.4W.
 And the PD can receive 12.95W power after 100m transmission.
 FS PoE switches are compliant with 802.3af/at, which is definitely meet this demand.
 In addition, standard Cat5 cable is enough for the PoE connections.
 Make sure the Ethernet cable you buy is a standard network cable.